ExtremeFLOW/neko/doc/pages/installation.md

 # Installing Neko {#installation}

+Neko can be installed in various ways, either building directly from source, manually compiling all dependencies and Neko or via Spack.
+Pre-built Docker images are also provided for each release of Neko.

+## Building from source

-## Dependencies
+### Dependencies

-### Building JSON Fortran
+#### Building JSON Fortran

 Download and compile, at least version 0.7.1 of JSON Fortran from the main repository.
 @note Neko requires JSON Fortran to be configured with `USE_GNU_INSTALL_CONVENTION`.

 ``` shell